JariP5/olympic-games-2024/README.md

 2. **Event Listings**: Browse all Olympic events with the ability to filter by date, discipline, or venue.
 3. **Event Details**: Access detailed information about each event, including participant names and their respective scores.

+## API Provider
+The data is sourced from the Codante API, specifically the English version.
+However, the API has an issue where country names are returned in Portuguese rather than English.
+Apart from that it works well.
+More details can be found in the documentation: https://docs.apis.codante.io/olympic-games-english.

 ## Requirements

 - **Node.js**: Ensure you have Node.js version 20 or higher installed on your system.